Coursework

 Professional networks

-You can choose to complete an industry project, which will allow you to build valuable networks that could lead to employment opportunities once you graduate, undertake a research project to help us understand how we can make a difference.
-Our lecturers are also researchers with deep, ongoing collaborations with industry and are well placed to help you make further connections.
+Make the most of your degree and graduate with an established network of professional connections.
+You can complete an industry project that could lead to employment opportunities once you graduate.
+Or undertake a research project to help us understand how we can make a difference.
+Oue lecturers are also researchers with deep, ongoing collaborations with industry, and are well placed to help you make further connections.

 Career connections

-There are many events that will connect you with industry and employers throughout the year.
-You’ll also have the opportunity to network with and learn from professionals in your field, and to join the STEM Industry Mentoring Program to develop your communication skills and employability.
+Take advantage of events that will connect you with industry and employers throughout the year.
+You’ll have the opportunity to network with and learn from professionals in your field, and to join the STEM Industry Mentoring Program to develop your communication skills and employability.

 Volunteering